 - Workers don't abuse paid sick time.
 After New York City implemented its paid sick time law, 98% of employers reported no cases of employee abuse of sick days.
-14 - Only a minority of paid family leave claims are to care for a seriously ill family member; the overwhelming majority of paid family leave claims in California, New Jersey, and Rhode Island are for bonding with a child.
-Only 14.3% of claims processed in California in 2020 and 19.6% of
+17 - Only a minority of paid family leave claims are to care for a seriously ill family member; the overwhelming majority of paid family leave claims in California, New Jersey, and Rhode Island are for bonding with a child. - Only 13.4% of claims processed in California in fiscal year 2021 were to care for a seriously ill relative.18 - o In 2021, even during the COVID-19 pandemic, only 15.8% of eligible claims in New Jersey were to care for a seriously ill relative.19

-- claims in Rhode Island in 2019 were to care for a seriously ill relative.15 In 2019, only 16.5% of eligible claims in New Jersey were to care for a seriously ill relative.16 - When paid family leave is used for care of a seriously ill family member, a small percentage of these claims are used to care for family other than a child, parent, or spouse.
-Only a minority of claims are used for more extended family members; such usage statistics show that coverage of more extended relatives like grandparents, siblings, and domestic partners will create an important right for workers with non-nuclear family structures without leading to significant increases in usage. - o In Rhode Island, 97.5% of claims to care for a seriously ill family member in 2019 were used for parents, children, or spouses, while only about 2.5% were used to care of a domestic partner, parent-in-law, or grandparent.
-An effort is now underway in Rhode Island to expand the family definition in the paid family and medical leave law.
-18 - o In 2014, California expanded the definition of family for its paid family leave law to cover grandparents, grandchildren, siblings, and parents-in-law.
-From July 2019 to July 2020, only 6.1% of all claims filed to care for a seriously ill family member were for relatives other than a spouse, parent, child, or registered domestic partner.19
+- o In 2022, only 23.5% of eligible claims in Rhode Island were to care for a seriously ill relative.20 - When paid family leave is used for care of a seriously ill family member, a small percentage of these claims are used to care for family other than a child, parent, or spouse.
+Only a minority of claims are used for more extended family members; such usage statistics show that coverage of more extended relatives like grandparents, siblings, and domestic partners will create an important right for workers with non-nuclear family structures without leading to significant increases in usage. - o In New Jersey, where workers can take paid family and medical leave to care for a child, parent, parent-in-law, sibling, grandparent, grandchild, spouse, registered domestic partner, civil union partner, any other person related to the worker by blood, and any other person that the worker shows to have a close association with the worker which is the equivalent of a family relationship, only 2.27% of all eligible claims in 2020 were to care for relatives other than a child or spouse.21 - o In Rhode Island, where workers can take paid family and medical leave to care for a child, spouse, registered domestic partner, parent of a spouse or registered domestic partner, or grandparent, only 0.07% of all approved paid family and medical leave claims in 2022 were used to care for a seriously ill family members other than a spouse, child, parent, or registered domestic partner.22 - o In California, where workers can take paid family and medical leave to care for a child, spouse, registered domestic partner, parent, sibling, grandparent, grandchild, or parent of a spouse or registered domestic partner, only 0.306% of all paid family and medical leave claims filed in the 2021 fiscal year were to care for relatives other than a spouse, parent, child, or registered domestic partner.23